rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

        $ yum -y install yum-cron

-2. To view the `yum-cron` configuration file, use the following command:
+2. To view the `yum-cron` configuration file(It is the default config file used by the `yum-cron` script), use the following command:

-       $ vi /etc/sysconfig/yum-cron
+       $ vi /etc/yum/yum-cron.conf

    You can also open the file in any text editor.